thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // @internal (undocumented)
 export function extractFunctionsFromAbi(abi: z.input<typeof AbiSchema>, metadata?: Record<string, any>): AbiFunction[];

+// Warning: (ae-internal-missing-underscore) The name "fetchContractMetadata" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function fetchContractMetadata(compilerMetadataUri: string, storage: IStorage): Promise<PublishedMetadata>;

 // Warning: (ae-internal-missing-underscore) The name "fetchContractMetadataFromAddress" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)